SMI/dicompixelanon/doc/dcmaudit.md

 ## Debugging

+Add the `-d` option to see what the program is doing.

 To see the database use the `--dump-database` option.
 The output is in JSON format with an array of rects and an array of tags.
+Also see the `dbrects_to_deid_rules.py` script.

 List the completed images:
 ```